hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Funky art at Ancestral Cocina in Latacunga Ecuador

-You will have to carry enough cash for the entire trek since there are no ATM’s en-route, so Latacunga is the last place to stock-up on cash.
+You will have to carry enough cash for the entire trek since there are no ATMs on the Quilotoa Loop trek.
+Latacunga is the last place to stock up on cash for the next 3 days.

 cotopaxi volcano, secret garden cotopaxi, garden, mountains, clouds, grass, sky, places to visit in ecudaor

-A fantastic place to appreciate Cotopaxi is from the Secret Garden Cotopaxi Hostel
+A fantastic place to appreciate Cotopaxi is the Secret Garden Cotopaxi Hostel

 Latacunga is around 2 hours from Ecuador’s capital city of Quito.
 Most travelers move south from Quito’s Quitumbe Terminal to explore the nearby reserves, including Cotopaxi National Park.